atmguille/Rask-Webserver/readme.md

 # Rask Web Server
 ## Installation
 ### Requirements
-To compile this server you will need CMake (version 3.10) and the library `libconfuse`.
+To compile this server you will need CMake (version 3.10 or above) and the library `libconfuse`.
 #### How to install libconfuse on Debian
 ```bash
 sudo apt install libconfuse-dev